The anatomy of a midday shooting in Austin

 The man didn't appear entirely comfortable with this random moment of introspection.
 He had been thrown off by the request for an interview, which started with President Trump, about whom, the man said, he didn't have an opinion.

-He wanted to have the words and seemed to be fighting to lift his thoughts above the gravity of the mundane — a woman sitting by a window, near an ice cream freezer, waiting on someone to ask her to scoop out a serving; the infectious bump of the rapper and producer Future still decibels away, on the other side of Corcoran's concrete walls.
+He wanted to have the words and seemed to be fighting to lift his thoughts above the gravity of the mundane — an elderly black woman sitting by a window, near an ice cream freezer, waiting on someone to ask her to scoop out a serving; the infectious bump of the rapper and producer Future decibels away, just outside of Corcoran's concrete walls.

 What made him return home after having left so many years ago?

-Before the Austin native could answer, a barrage of bullets — at least eight fired in quick, random succession, like kernels popping — assaulted the senses.
+Before the Austin native could answer, a barrage of bullets assaulted the senses.
+At least a dozen rounds were fired in quick, random succession, like kernels popping.

 Within microseconds, bodies inside of the store were crouched, shaking, prostrate, standing paralytic.
 Several seconds later, the piercing sound stopped and, after a moment of silence, someone near the store's entrance asked, "Am I shot?"

-"If you was shot, you wouldn't be walking!?" said someone else, before a voice further in the distance, several feet south of Corcoran's walls, yelled, "B.J. shot!
+"If you was shot, you wouldn't be walking!?" said someone else, before a voice further in the distance, just a few feet south of Corcoran, yelled, "B.J. shot!

 "Who?!"